mark-akturatech/archon-c64/README.md

 ### Block 3: 0100 to 01ff

 Some interesting logic lives here.
 All it does is move stuff around and performs copy logic.
 It takes the source code in 0x6a00 to 0xffff and moves it around to various memory locations.
 This block also copies data in to the character data area on our graphic block.

 It then executes 6100.

 ### Block 4: 6100 to 6128

 This moves sprite resources out of the area of memory we will use for graphics (4400 - 6000) to 095D.
 It also copies several constant values to many places in memory.

 However, we do one important thing here, we store CINV pointer locally for use in our interrupt handler

-We will use a snapshot of the app with a breakpoint at address $6129 (after 4400 block is moved), however we will begin disassembly at $6100 and will just skip any moves that occur with the prep method starting at $4700.
+We will use a snapshot of the app with a breakpoint at address $6129 (after 4400 block is moved), however we will begin disassembly at $6100.